ntczkjfg/joplin-plugin-collapsible-block/README.md

 ## Other plugins

+Check out my other plugins:
-See my other plugin, [Click-to-Copy Spans](https://github.com/ntczkjfg/joplin-plugin-click-to-copy-span)!
-Easily lets you create spans of text that, when clicked, are automatically copied to your clipboard for fast and easy pasting.
+* [Click-to-Copy Spans](https://github.com/ntczkjfg/joplin-plugin-click-to-copy-span)!
+Easily create spans of text that, when clicked, are automatically copied to your clipboard for fast and easy pasting.
+* [Hotstrings & Hotkeys]()https://github.com/ntczkjfg/joplin-plugin-hotstrings)!
+Easily create user-defined hotstrings and hotkeys for simple text insertion and replacement.